|Nutrition Facts (per serving)|

 “I’ve always wanted to try bitter melon but was uncertain of how to prepare it.
 This was a great recipe to start with because it was quick, easy, and lightly seasoned so that I could appreciate the flavor of the vegetable.
 I’d say this was an acquired taste, but I couldn’t stop eating it.” —Diana Andrews

 2 tablespoons neutral oil, such as peanut or canola

 1 tablespoon red wine vinegar, or balsamic vinegar

 Toasted sesame oil, optional

 To prepare the bitter melon, cut in half lengthwise.

-Remove the seeds using a small metal spoon.
+Remove and discard the seeds using a small metal spoon.

 Degorge the bitter melon by sprinkling salt over the slices and placing them in a colander to drain for 15 minutes.

 In a small bowl, mash the minced garlic and chili pepper flakes together.